The 5 tasks of Scrum Masters in retrospectives

 The easy way to a super retrospective

-All the aspects mentioned above can be simplified very easily by using good tools such as – or Echometer.
+All of the above aspects can be easily simplified by using good tools for them - for example Echometer.

 Echometer is a digital tool that helps agile team leads with agile retrospectives and team Health Checks.
 Whether remote, hybrid or on-site: it makes team coaching measurable and professionalizes your work while saving you a lot of work.
 Just take a look at our website to find out more: www.echometerapp.com.